ankurbaijal123/Image-Processing-Website-Project/README.md

 ## Overview:
 The Image Processing Website Project is a full-stack application that allows users to upload, process, and download images.
 The project includes a frontend developed with React and a backend built with Node.js and Express.
 The application supports various image processing features such as brightness, contrast, and rotation adjustments.

-# Image Editor Web Application

-This is a full-stack web application for editing images in real-time.
-Users can upload an image, adjust brightness, hue, saturation, rotation, crop, and then download the processed image.

-## Video of Project

 ## Features

 - Upload an image in **JPEG** or **PNG** format.